isc-projects/kea/doc/sphinx/arm/hooks-host-cache.rst

    }

 This causes the contents to be stored in the ``/tmp/kea-host-cache.json`` file.
-That file can then be loaded with the ``cache-load`` command or processed by any other tool that is able to understand JSON format.
+That file can then be loaded with the :isccmd:`cache-load` command or processed by any other tool that is able to understand JSON format.

 .. isccmd:: cache-load